mkobetic/gpx/README.md

 This one likely is in UTC, so you'll need to convert to local time.
 Then simply subtract the video timestamp from the gpx timestamp to get the video offset.

+#### when camera and gps watch time is not the same

-If the camera and gps device clocks are not in sync (presumably the devices can somehow show you what they think current time is), then you need to figure out how much they are off, and add that difference to the video offset as well.
+Unless you prepared well and made sure the camera and gps device clocks are in sync, then they most likely are not.
+In that case you need to figure out how much they are off and add that difference to the video offset as well.

+You may be able to check the time on both after the fact and figure out the difference that way.

 Another option, if you think about this ahead of time is to just record your GPS watch on the video when you start recording, that way you'll have a fairly good idea of what the watch time was at a given point in the video, it should be easy to calculate the offset from that.
 You just have to make sure you have a reasonably clear and sharp picture of your watch.
 I find that I can bring my watch about 6 inches from my old GoPro session and hold it there for a second to let the camera focus.